raphaelm/django-jsonfallback/README.rst

    :target: https://codecov.io/gh/raphaelm/django-jsonfallback

 This is an extension to ``django.contrib.postgres.fields.JSONField``, that works on other databases than PostgreSQL.
-On these databases, it falls back to storing plain JSON content in a text field.
-It handles serialization and deserialization transparently for you, but advanced query features for JSON fields are only available on PostgreSQL.

-We'd love to see this extended by using the ``django-mysql`` implementation on MySQL, but we lack the development capacity to do this.
-If you'd like to contribute, just get in touch!
+* On **MySQL**, it uses the native JSON data type and supports most features.
+* On **SQLite** and all other databases, it just stores JSON strings in a text field and does not support querying.

 Compatible with: